| |

 Kittens are carnivores.

-Meat, fish, and poultry are high in the 11 essential amino acids cats need.
-Kittens must get enough of all these for growth.
+Meat, fish, and poultry are high in the 11 essential amino acids cats need (what makes protein).
+This makes them high-quality food sources for young kittens.

 Quick notes: